Arts & Entertainment

 Every small town has a culture of their own.

 Music, concerts, and plays are just a few of the live entertainment options in our area.
 Many of the local bars have live music on weekends throughout the year, while larger concerts and plays are held at either the Perham Center for the Arts or the Perham Hub Auditorium (located at the old Perham High School).
 Either way, Perham always puts on a good show!

 INTERNATIONAL TURTLE RACES

 Every Wednesday during the summer, a crowd gathers around a paved ring to race turtles.
-Seems silly, but it’s been a way of life for 40 years!
-We have turtles available, but you can also train your own for the big race.
+Seems silly, but it’s been a way of life for over 45 years!

 PERHAM CENTER FOR THE ARTS